Kids These Days

 Access to technology and social media means that we can see world events literally from the perspective of individuals experiencing them.
 It’s a powerful way for people to step into each other’s shoes and practice empathy.
 The ability to widely share events and experiences is now accessible to almost anyone, from 7 year old Bana Alabed tweeting about her experience living through bombing in Aleppo to Eril Errson livestreaming her protest of the deportation of an asylum seeker from Sweden.
 We are able to connect with people around the world and learn about their experiences, in real time.

-At the same time, research is discovering challenges that are come from these tools.
+At the same time, research is discovering challenges that can come from these tools.
 It often shows up in simple ways, like keeping your cellphone on the table while you’re having a conversation with a friend.
 Some studies of conversation between two people have found that “the mere presence of a phone on a table between them or in the periphery of their vision changes both what they talk about and the degree of connection they feel.”
 The conversation sticks to safer, lighter topics where people don’t worry about being interrupted.
 Taking the phone off the table can change the whole course of the conversation and the relationship.
 These conversations, where it should be easy to build connections, are being disrupted by the distraction of the hundreds or thousand of connections we have to people online.

 What does this do to your brain?